nikoletariga/Master_Thesis/README.md

 **Introduction**

 The data used in this postgraduate thesis were from the Earth Microbiome Project by Thompson et al., 2017.
 Specifically, the EMP-wide sample metadata was used, available at the following link: http://ftp.microbio.me/emp/release1/.
-Additionally, the results derived from the bioinformatics analysis conducted by the researchers can be found at the link: https://zenodo.org/records/890000.
+Additionally, the results derived from the bioinformatics analysis conducted by the researchers can be found at the link: https://zenodo.org/records/890000 for a total of 2000 samples.

 Initially, a bioinformatics analysis was conducted for practice purposes on 5 random samples from the EMP-wide sample metadata on the Galaxy Europe bioinformatics analysis platform using the QIIME 2 tool, which is recommended for microbiome data analysis.